-The first thing to do is to recognise what is holding you back and making you procrastinate.
+The first thing to do is to recognize what is holding you back and making you procrastinate.

-Take a piece of paper and write down the thoughts which spring to mind when you decide you don’t want to clean. it can be something as simple as “I get overwhelmed easily”.
-Once you have started you’ll find your list gets longer and longer!
+Take a piece of paper and write down the thoughts springing to mind when you decide you don’t want to clean.
+It can be something as simple as “I get overwhelmed easily.”
+Once you have started, you’ll find your list gets longer and longer!

-We all have inner voices which make us procrastinate and destroy our motivation to do housework and clean.
+We all have inner voices that make us procrastinate and destroy our motivation to do housework and clean.

 - There’s so much to do

 - I don’t know where to start

 - It’s not my mess

 - It’ll just get messy again

 - I hate cleaning